Tripura: HRC dismisses ragging complaint against AGMC principal

 The AGMC Principal’s report also indicated that upon receiving the complaint via UGC helpline (TR-0008), the Principal, faculty members, warden, and security personnel visited the hostels and interviewed students, but no one came forward to corroborate the online complaint.

-Additionally, Professor Anup Kumar Saha chaired a meeting of the anti-ragging squad on November 12, 2024.
+Additionally, Anup Kumar Saha chaired a meeting of the anti-ragging squad on November 12, 2024.
 During this meeting, they decided to lodge an FIR and take strict action if they detected any ragging incident.

 They held another meeting on November 14, 2024, and sent a report to the UGC anti-ragging helpline on November 20, 2024.
 The AGMC Principal’s report stated that their report satisfied the UGC.